Year 1

 Spellings

-Spellings will be sent home on a Friday.
-The majority will be year 1 common exception words (or red words) that the children must know by the end of the year.
+Spellings will be sent home on a Friday in the children’s homework books.
+The majority will be year 1 common exception words (or red words) that the children must be able to read and spell by the end of the year.
 Please help your child to learn these words each week.

 Music

 Music is active and fun in Y1!
 We encourage the children to respond to music with movement, actions and singing.
 Key listening skills are developed with activities to copy back clapped patterns and repeat sung melodies.
 They are introduced to some musical language, for example ‘the pulse’.
 They take part in weekly singing lessons.
-As the term progresses, they will be introduced to a range of tuned and untuned percussion instruments.
+As the term progresses they will be introduced to a range of tuned and untuned percussion instruments; for example, Boom whackers, glockenspiels and rhythmic percussion.

 ICT